Hunting

 Game Calls

 Lauren picked up some turkey and elk calls at the Colorado Sportsman's Show from these guys who hand make the calls in Colorado.
 Now, we just have to practice a bit more them them.
-Thanks Tom! https://youtu.be/MOcwkrl_pbI https://www.milehighnotegamecalls.com/ And, our daughter needs to find the turkey roost by the road next time we hunt our friend's property, so that we know where they go before they roost.
+Here is what turkeys sound like in the wild. https://youtu.be/MOcwkrl_pbI https://www.milehighnotegamecalls.com/ And, our daughter needs to find the turkey roost by the road next time we hunt our friend's property, so that we know where they go before they roost.
 This article may help which was recently posted over at Project Upland by AJ DeRosa.
 New post on Project Upland A How-to Guide to Roosting Turkeys by A.J.
 DeRosa ...Every night as the sun sets turkeys will go to roost.
 Those locations can reveal patterns and provide indications about where we should be hunting no matter what our method or tactics.
 Why Do Turkeys Sleep in Trees?
 Turkeys sleep in trees for one basic reason: safety (which comes from evolution).
 Trees provide the protection they need to avoid being eaten by predators in the darkness as well as offering safety from weather.
 Unlike other quarry we hunt (e.g., whitetail deer), turkeys never move during the night unless absolutely necessary.
 This is not unique to turkeys; other game birds like the ruffed grouse also roost in trees during most of the year.
 Turkeys predictably fly up in a tree at dusk and come down in the morning to begin their day.
 This fact is a building block for successfully scouting and hunting turkeys.
 Where do you Find Turkey Roosts?
 Roosting trees are often located immediately next to an area where they can fly down with a clear landing.
-This can be as predictable as a farm field or as surprising as a large parking lot.
-Although this does account
+This can be as predictable as a farm field or as surprising as a

 By |January 13th, 2020|Categories: Archery, Hunting|Comments Off on Game Calls